 - Miramar Greenery – The City’s Environmental Services Department offers free mulch, compost and wood chips to City residents.

-- Seeds Libraries – All open City of San Diego Public Library locations now have seeds available for the public to grow their own healthy food.
-Available seeds include melons, carrots, squash and more.
+- Seed Libraries – All open City of San Diego Public Library locations now have seeds available for the public to grow their own healthy food.
+Available seeds include melons, carrots, squash, herbs and more.
 Visit your local library branch today to get your free seeds and inquire about available gardening books.

 - Grow Your Own Food, Flowers and Trees: Resources to Garden at Home and in Your Community – This helpful brochure provides information about many local resources for urban farmers.

 - Community Gardens – If you’re interested in starting a community garden in your local park or other City-owned property, the City’s Parks and Recreation Department has the tools to get you started.
 These include various forms, a checklist and instructions.